 1 Check What You Have Set Using Rank Math

-To begin with, it’s important to check that you’ve already changed the SEO Meta Title & Description with the help of the Rank Math WordPress SEO plugin.
+To begin with, it’s important to check if you’ve already changed the SEO Meta Title & Description with the help of the Rank Math WordPress SEO plugin.
 Here’s how to do so if you’re using the Classic Editor: